2021 Houston Astros season: American League Championship Series vs. Boston Red Sox

 The Astros started Zack Greinke, while the Red Sox countered with Nick Pivetta.
 The Astros got on the board first with a solo homer from Alex Bregman in the top of the 1st.
 The Red Sox responded immediately with a 2-run homer from Xander Bogaerts in the bottom of the 1st.
-No other scoring occurred until the top of the eighth inning, when José Altuve tied the game with a leadoff homer.
+No other scoring occurred until the top of the eighth inning, when Jose Altuve tied the game with a leadoff homer.
 The Astros batted a total of 12 times in the ninth inning, with Correa leading the frame off with a double.
 On the hill for Boston to attempt to hold the contest at a 2–2 tie was Eovaldi, typically their number-one starting pitcher.
 Eovaldi struck out Kyle Tucker, then intentionally walked Yuli Gurriel, which brought Chas McCormick's spot to bat.
 Baker opted to pinch hit for McCormick with Aledmys Díaz, whom Eovaldi also struck out.
 Jason Castro next batted for Maldonado, and with a 1–2 count, umpire Laz Díaz called a slow curveball on that appeared to find the outside corner for a ball.
 After a foul ball, Castro singled on split-finger fastball to score Correa, putting the Astros back on top, 3–2.
 Next, Altuve worked a full-count walk to load the bases, leading Cora to remove Eovaldi for Martín Pérez.
 Michael Brantley greeted Pérez' first pitch–a fastball–with a double to clear the bases and increase the score to 6–2.
-Yordan Álvarez singled in Brantley to make it 7–2 and Correa and Tucker both followed with RBI singles to make it 9–2.
+Yordan Alvarez singled in Brantley to make it 7–2 and Correa and Tucker both followed with RBI singles to make it 9–2.
 The seven runs scored tied the postseason record for runs scored in a ninth inning.
 Astros closer Ryan Pressly allowed two singles in the 9th inning but allowed neither baserunner to score, securing the Game 4 win for the Astros and knot up the ALCS at 2 games apiece.